Alvin Dark: Personal life

 A Baptist, Dark had a reputation as a devout Christian.
 He said his parents took him to church "ever since I was old enough to breathe."
 During the 1960s, when he had the affair and his marriage fell apart, Dark wrote that "I had found it easier not to go to church.
 Easier not to take my Bible on road trips.
 Easier to jump on a player, or to cuss an umpire."
 After his time with the Indians, he began to take his faith more seriously when he started attending a Bible study with his wife.
 He would often quote scripture during press conferences.
 Dark also used to present his Christian testimony at churches, though he quit doing so from 1963 through the early 1970s because of his divorce.
 Finley once instructed Dark to "lay off the Bible," but the unpredictable Finley also once asked Dark to talk about his faith at a Chicago restaurant.
 Dark was a member of the Fellowship of Christian Athletes.

 Dark was good friends with Stanky, his roommate when the two played together on the Braves and Giants.
 As players, both dreamed of managing major league teams one day, and Dark spoke highly of Stanky's baseball intelligence.
 "Stanky knew so much more about the game than anybody else.
 If there were ten possible percentage plays to make, most guys would know four or five.
 Stanky would know ten."
 After their careers, the two did not correspond as much; Dark speculated this was because of the divorce, as Stanky was a devout Catholic.

 Dark's career in the major leagues as a player and manager spanned over 30 seasons.
 "Baseball is his life," said Lee Walls, who was Dark's roommate with the Cubs.
 "He lives, breathes and talks baseball most of the time."
 During offseasons, Dark would supplement his income by working for the Magabar Mud Company, which provided oil drillers with mud.
 Dark enjoyed golf, and Maule called him the best baseball-playing golfer "with the possible exception of...Paul Richards."
 He played in the Bing Crosby National Pro-Amateur in Pebble Beach, California, 12 times; and he also played in Jackie Gleason's Inverrary Classic in Palm Beach Gardens, Florida.
 After his dismissal from the Indians, he briefly played for money, charging as much as $100 for someone to play against him.
-In 1980, Dark penned an autobiography (with John Underwood) entitled When in Doubt, Fire the Manager, published by E. P. Dutton, the back cover of which included endorsements by Ted Williams and Gene Mauch.
+In 1980, Dark penned an autobiography (with John Underwood) entitled When in Doubt, Fire the Manager, published by E. P. Dutton.

 In 1983, Dark and Jackie moved to Easley, South Carolina, where they would live for the rest of their lives.
 He started the Alvin Dark Foundation, which gives money to Christian ministries.
 On November 13, 2014, Dark died at his home in Easley, from Alzheimer's disease, at the age of 92.
 He was survived by his second wife, his children, 20 grandchildren, and three great grandchildren.